nmaketh/peertech_app/README.md

 # PeerTech - Interactive Learning Platform

-PeerTech is an interactive learning platform for students, teachers, and administrators to facilitate learning through competitions, challenges, and gamification.
+PeerTech is an interactive learning platform for students, teachers, and administrators to facilitate learning through competitions, challenges, and gamification. here is the link to site check it out https://peertech-app1.onrender.com

 ## Table of Contents